Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 How to Fish Lake Michigan

-Lake Michigan fishing can be done from shore, or from large or small-sized boats.
+Anglers fish from shore or from large or small-sized boats.
 Some anglers will even use canoes and fishing kayaks.

 Ice fishing is another way anglers can fish parts of Lake Michigan.